asongtoruin/Land-Use/docs/index.rst

 Core forecasts come from NPIER population and employment forecasts, with ONS forecasts providing demographic detail.
 This is currently fairly flexible, improvements will be made to ensure the tool is robust whichever forecast vectors it has to deal with.

-For more information on how to get hold of this data, please see the `sharing <sharing-requests_>`_ section.
+For more information on how to get hold of this data, please see the `sharing <Sharing Requests_>`_ section.

-.. _base-year-population-model:

 Base Year Population Model
 --------------------------